fabiomarreco/BlogSource/source/_posts/2018-04-16-financial-modelling-in-fsharp-part-1.md

 let treasury rate = create DCACTACTISDA Simple rate
 ```

 It´s the same thing, there is literally no diference.
-But the ability do *partial application* on functions will be very important when we start combining them.
+But the ability to do *partial application* on functions will be very important when we start combining them.

 ## Wraping up